Guide to E-Commerce Bookkeeping

 Here is our recommendations for orders placed with these common payment processors.

-Sales receipts: PayPal
+Sales receipts: PayPal,

 Invoices: Shopify/Stripe, Amazon Pay, Square, Moneris